nautechsystems/nautilus_trader/README.md

 > https://cython.org

 ## Rust
-The project is beginning to utilize Rust (stable) for performance critical components.
+The project also utilizes Rust (stable) for performance critical components.
 Rust is blazingly fast (comparable to C++) and memory-efficient: with no runtime or garbage collector, it can power performance-critical services, run on embedded devices, and easily integrate with other languages.

-Rust’s rich type system and ownership model guarantee memory-safety and thread-safety — eliminating many classes of bugs at compile-time.
+Rust’s rich type system and ownership model guarantees memory-safety and thread-safety deterministically — eliminating many classes of bugs at compile-time.

 Language binding is handled through Cython and linked at compile time before wheel binaries are packaged, so a user does not need to have Rust installed to run _NautilusTrader_.